Temple Beth Shalom for Families with Young Children

 Picture

-Skyndy Suffron
+Skyndy Suffrin

-I feel in love with early childhood after spending the summers assisting my mother in her role as a kindergarten teacher.
+I fell in love with early childhood after spending the summers assisting my mother in her role as a kindergarten teacher.
 I have always been amazed by how a child’s brain works.
 When I took my first class in human development, I was hooked!
-Before coming to TBS I taught toddlers at the Rock & Roll Preschool in Cambridge and The Institute for Pan African Cultural Education in Boston.
+Before coming to TBS, I taught toddlers at the Rock & Roll Preschool in Cambridge and The Institute for Pan African Cultural Education in Boston.
 I love the way toddlers ask questions and notice so many things that the adults around them never stop to see.
 I have an Associates of Science in Early Childhood Education from Urban College of Boston and am currently earning my Bachelors in Early Childhood Education from Lesley University.

 Picture